Neoclassical transport in strong gradient regions of large aspect ratio tokamaks: Moment equations

 The full derivation is explained in Appendix \ref{sec: transport equations}, where we show that the particle conservation equation

 is the result of integrating \eqref{eqpassing} over velocity space.
 Here,

 is the parallel force due to the friction between passing and trapped particles, and $\Delta g^p$ is the jump condition given in \eqref{jump condition banana final}.
-The integration over $\text{d}^3v_f$ is an integration over velocity space in the fixed-$\theta$ variables, where $\text{d}^3v_f=2\pi B\text{ } \text{d}\mu\text{ d}\vp$.
-The integration eliminated the contribution from the freely passing particle distribution $g^p$ to the particle transport and for this reason is a solvbility condition: it must be satisfied regardless of the value of $g^p$.
+The integration over $\mathrm{d}^3v_f$ is an integration over velocity space in the fixed-$\theta$ variables, where $\mathrm{d}^3v_f=2\pi B\: \mathrm{d}\mu\text{ d}\vp$.
+The integration eliminated the contribution from the freely passing particle distribution $g^p$ to the particle transport and for this reason is a solvability condition: it must be satisfied regardless of the value of $g^p$.
 Trapped and barely passing particles dominate transport as we have estimated in section \ref{sec:phase_space}.
-We define the particle flux $\Gamma$ as
+We can compare \eqref{Particle conservation} to a typical continuity equation

-The term on the left hand side of \eqref{Particle conservation} is the divergence of a particle flux and the term on the right hand side is a source of particles.
+where the term on the left hand side is the divergence in $\psi_f$ of a particle flux $\Gamma$ and the term on the right hand side is a source of particles.
 It follows directly from \eqref{Particle conservation} and \eqref{Particle Transport} that the neoclassical ion particle flux is

 The parallel force $F_\parallel$ can drive a radial particle flux via an effect similar to the one that gives the Ware pinch \citep{ware70}.
 The parallel momentum equation is the result of multiplying \eqref{eqpassing} by $m\vp$ and integrating over velocity space.
 The equation becomes